Illinois Roads - IL 29

 Across the Illinois River, looking south at a railroad bridge and north at I-74.
 IL 29 was since removed from this bridge and rerouted up to said I-74.
 This doesn't do a whole lot for the state, but also removing US 24 from downtown took a few miles of city streets out of their jurisdiction.

 Though short, IL 8-116 is up there with MD 2-4 and US 1-9 in being signed with a single shield.
 This is now just Washington St. SB.

 This former Pittsburgh Steel affiliate sits on the northeast corner of Washington St. at Cedar St./IL 8-116.

 The persimmon flies at midnight.
-Replace the word "persimmon" with "Julie" and chuckle mightily.
-Actually, this is on Persimmon St. heading east from Washington St. Kinda takes the fun out of it.
+Replace the word "persimmon" with "your mom" and chuckle mightily.
+Actually, this is on Persimmon St. heading east from Washington St., which was IL 29 in Peoria until 2012.
+Kinda takes the fun out of it.

 Washington St. SB, which was then both of those routes, now neither of them.
 I wonder if the (Western Branch) Lincoln Heritage Trail was also rerouted.

 IL 29 NB/US 24 EB turned left onto Hamilton Blvd., briefly putting US 24 the wrong direction, and the I-74 Murray Baker Bridge over the Illinois River is visible to the southeast.